I never thought vegan ricotta cheese could taste so good – until now. Friends, let’s make 5-ingredient vegan cheese!

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram.
 Cheers, friends!

-- Add all ricotta ingredients (starting with 3/4 cup (180 ml) water) to a high-speed blender and blend until smooth and creamy, scraping down sides as needed (~2 minutes).
+- Add all ricotta ingredients (starting with the lesser amount of water (3/4 cup/180 ml and salt (1/2 tsp) as original recipe is written) to a high-speed blender and blend until smooth and creamy, scraping down sides as needed (~2 minutes).
 You are looking for a well-puréed mixture with only very small bits of almonds intact.
 Add a bit more water a little at a time if the mixture is having a hard time blending until smooth.

 - Taste and adjust flavor as needed, adding more salt for overall flavor, nutritional yeast for cheesiness, and lemon juice for acidity.
 For even more flavor, you can add in some fresh basil, oregano, or parsley (optional).